mahmoudazaid/RestSharp.Demo/README.md

 To run tests use Test Explorer

-_For more examples, and understand the API and creating the framework visit the [Wiki](https://github.com/mahmoudazaid/RestSharp.Demo/wiki)_
+_For more examples, and understand the API and creating the framework read the [Wiki](https://github.com/mahmoudazaid/RestSharp.Demo/wiki)_

 <!-- CONTRIBUTING -->